Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - 13,000 Gold
 - Shield
-- Attunement (Fighter, Cleric, Barbarian)
+- Attunement

 **Colossal Consumption**: Whenever you end your turn, all creatures within 5 feet of you are granted a _mark of the colossus_.
 Whenever you attack a creature with a mark, they take one additional damage for every 25th hit points you have, and you get a stack of _Heartsteel_.
-You gain one additional hit point for every tenth stack of _Heartsteel_
+You gain one additional hit point for every third stack of _Heartsteel_ as long as you are attuned to the item.

 **Health**: You gain hit points equal to your hit dice.